The Turn (novel)

-The Turn (Il Turno [il ˈturno]) is the name of Luigi Pirandello's second novel.
+The Turn (Il Turno [il ˈturno]) is Luigi Pirandello's second novel.
 Originally published in Catania in 1902 by the editor Niccolò Giannotta, it was republished by the Fratelli Treves publishing house, along with the novella Lontano, with the subtitle Novellas of Luigi Pirandello in 1915.
 The author seems to have considered it to be a long short story rather than a true novel, and, in the introduction to the 1915 edition, explained that the two stories were written in his early youth and judged them, saying, “…the one is gay if not light-hearted, and the other is sad".
 He maintained that their greatest merit consisted in "the open vivacity of representation."